Syncano/syncano-node/docs/cookbook/web/solutions/login-form-component.md

 #### Add login form to project

 First, we need to import all required packages.
-Open `/src/App.js` and add imports at top:
+Open `/src/App.js` and add imports at the top:

 ```js
 import Syncano from '@syncano/client'